godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

     }

 When a node is freed, it also frees all its children nodes.
 Because of this, manually deleting nodes is much simpler than it appears.
-Just free the base node and everything else in the subtree goes away with it.
+Free the base node and everything else in the subtree goes away with it.

 A situation might occur where we want to delete a node that